 Simple Understanding – What is a Pinch Weld

 So what is pinchweld?
-I think it refers to two metal plates sandwiched together by two electrodes.
+It refers to two metal plates sandwiched together by two electrodes.
 A spot weld is created by applying high pressure to the metal sheets to weld them together.
 Imagine holding two sheets of paper between your thumb and forefinger.
-This is how to pinch welding works.
+It is how pinch welding works.

 The pinchweld is one of the strongest welds.
 Why can you say that?
 Because it forms a mechanical bond between metal sheets or panels.
 It is commonly found on safety equipment, bus bodies, and other transport structures.